CycloneDX/cyclonedx-cli/README.md

 Note: To perform a hierarchical merge all BOMs need the subject of the BOM described in the metadata component element.

+The `--input-file-list` option can be useful if you have so many filenames to merge that your shell interpreter command-line limit is exceeded if you list them all as `--input-files`, or if your path names have spaces.
+If you specify both options, the effective file lists will be concatenated before merge.

 ### Examples